 Coronavirus (COVID-19) Information and Advice

-Our services currently remain impacted by the national pandemic and related distancing and control measures.
-We are currently focusing on urgent and essential maintenance and support for those most at risk.
-The health and safety of our staff, customers and partners is our top priority and we are closely monitoring the situation.
+We are reviewing all of our services and delivering many of them differently to take into consideration Staying alert and safe (social distancing) guidance.
+The health and safety of our staff, customers and partners is always our priority.
 You will find the details of changes to our main services on this page.

 Repairs and Maintenance